Contributory Parent Temporary Visa Subclass 173 Basic Eligibility

 - They are settled if they have lived lawfully in Australia for at least 2 years, while the Australian citizen are considered to be a settled one after 3 months staying legally in Australia after their citizenship.

-- Am I eligible for this visa if I have a visa refusal in the past?
+- Am I eligible for Contributory Parent visa if I have a visa refusal in the past?

 - The previous refusal might have specific reason on why your previous application was rejected.

 - Basically, you still can apply for the Contributory Parent Temporary Visa Subclass 173 as long as you meet all the requirements and you have an eligible sponsor.